View Weekly Course Schedule |

 |Objectives:|| The student will demonstrate a knowledge of the following

 |Prerequisite:||CTS 1106, or Permission of the Instructor.
 Students enrolled in a degree or college credit certificate program must complete all prerequisites.
 Note!
 HCC registration computers may not check for prerequisites before allowing you to enroll.
 Be certain you have all required prerequisites or you won't have much of a chance of success.
 Also, you may be dropped from the class.|

-You will need your own flash disk, writing materials, and three Scantron 882–E or 882–ES forms.
-You can use HawkNet (WebAdvisor) or Florida Virtual Campus to obtain your final grade for the course.
-You must use your assigned Hawkmail (Hawkmail365) email address if you wish to discuss your grades via email.
-(Note, it may be possible to setup your Hawkmail account to forward all received emails to some outside email account; but you still must send mail from Hawkmail to discuss grades.)
+You can use HawkNet (WebAdvisor) to obtain your final grade for the course.
+You can use your assigned Hawkmail (Hawkmail365) email address or use Canvas, if you wish to discuss your grades via email.
+(Note, it may be possible to setup your Hawkmail account to forward all received emails to some outside email account; but you still must send mail from your official HCC account to discuss grades.)

 The college provides wireless network connections for students and guests

 on Dale Mabry campus.